What’s new at U–jazdowski in 2019

 In 2019, U–jazdowski will also issue several new publications.
 In the first half of the year, we plan to release a summary of the Project Room 2018 and a catalogue of the exhibition Other Dances edited by Agnieszka Sosnowska.
 In the second half of the year, we will release A Small Anthology of Performance edited by Joanna Zielińska, Art Of Liberation.
 A press study from 1988-2018 by Zbigniew Libera, and the anthology Gotong Royong edited by Marianna Dobkowska and Krzysztof Łukomski.
 As usual, U–jazdowski will publish new editions of the web magazine – Obieg.

-U–jazdowski also functions as a cinema, which will offer two new film reviews in 2019: The end of the party.
-Cinema and hunger and Cinema of Crises.
+U–jazdowski also functions as a cinema, which will offer two new film reviews in 2019: Party's Over: Cinema and Hunger and Cinema of Crises.
 The first will include documentaries and films dealing with hunger, global food shortages, and inequalities in access to food, in the context of globalisation and various conflicts.
 The second programme will cover new media materials which present European crises as positive and indispensable contributors to change.

 In 2019, as in previous years, U–jazdowski will engage in multifaceted educational activities.
 On June 1st – Children's Day – we will open Touch Art, a sensory exhibition for children and people with visual and auditory impairments.
-We will also continue popular series, such as Smykowizje and Art from Perspective.
-There will be a new social storytelling project – Tell me about it – for parents and children, especially single parents.
+We will also continue popular series, such as Smykowizje and Art Viewpoints.
+There will be a new social storytelling project – Tell Me About It! – for parents and children, especially single parents.
 Another new project will be the uJazdów Neighbourhood Family Orchestra, which will launch in autumn.